 - Motifs and symbols

-Through the explicit teaching of these techniques, students can be guided to think critically by responding to the following questions:
+Through the explicit teaching of these techniques, you can guide students to think critically using the following questions:

 - Why do you think the artist has used this technique?